 How close do you want to be to town?
 Do you care if you're an hour's drive from a town with any kind of cultural amenities?

 Might you want to homestead or farm in an area that is closer to a city center for your kids' sake?
 These are more factors to consider.

-The Internet gives you a lot more flexibility these days in terms of ordering food and supplies to remote outposts (living where I do before Amazon Prime was very different than it is now!).
+The Internet gives you a lot more flexibility these days in terms of ordering food and supplies to remote outposts.
 But culturally, you're giving up quite a lot by living in a very remote area, especially if you consider your kids' need for a social life, your own desire for community and friends, and even safety and health.
 (How far are you from a hospital?
 What emergency medical care is available?)
 Even things like whether you will have neighbors within walking distance should be considered when you look at where to purchase land.

 Oh, and let's not forget road maintenance.
-It was a big wake-up call to me personally when we began looking at land and houses in the country, that not all land is on town- or county-maintained roads.
+Not all land is on town- or county-maintained roads.
 Here the remote, privately maintained roads are called "class IV" roads.
 If you're looking at land on such a road, be sure to price the following services as well: gravel, grading, and other maintenance costs like plowing if you're in a snowy area.

 Some places are remote enough that they don't have access to a phone line or broadband Internet, and you may have to pay to have power run to them if you aren't going to be off the grid right away.